‘Southern Charm’ Welcomes New Guy Austen Kroll To The Show

 A post shared by Austen Kroll (@krollthewarriorking) on

-Bravo explains that Austen Kroll is originally from Washington, D.C(like Whitney), but came to Charleston by way of Charlotte, North Carolina.
+Bravo explains that Austen Kroll is originally from Washington, D.C., (like Whitney), but came to Charleston by way of Charlotte, North Carolina.
 Austen loves to travel, and he has spent time in Europe, New Zealand, and at his family’s second home in Hawaii.

 RELATED REPORTS BY INQUISITR